AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 prior to the 2-photon imaging portion of the experiment.
 Passive viewing sessions are interleaved between active behavior sessions.
-On passive days, mice are given their daily water before the session (and are thus satiated) and view the task stimuli in open loop mode, with the lick spout retracted to indicate that rewards are not availabl.
+On passive days, mice are given their daily water before the session (and are thus satiated) and view the stimulus in open loop mode, with the lick spout retracted to indicate that rewards are not available.
 This allows investigation of the impact of motivation and attention on patterns of neural activity.

-During ophys sessions (but not during training), stimuli were randomly omitted with a 5% probability, resulting in an extended gray screen period between two presentations of the same stimulus, and disrupting the expected cadence of stimulus presentations.
+During imaging sessions (but not during training), stimulus presentations were randomly omitted with a 5% probability resulting in an extended gray screen period between two presentations of the same stimulus, disrupting the expected cadence of stimulus presentations.
 The change and pre-change stimulus presentations were never omitted.
+Running speed, pupil diameter, licking, and reward delivery were measured concurrent with 2-photon imaging of neural activity.

 .. image:: /_static/visual_behavior_2p/data_streams.png
    :align: center